cs-joy/Java/README.md

 - It must execute with high performance.
 - It must be interpreted, threaded, and dynamic.

+## Editions

+Sun has defined and supports four editions of Java targeting different application environments and segmented many of its APIs so that they belong to one of the platforms.
+The platforms are:

+- Java Card for smart-cards.
+- Java Platform, Micro Edition (Java ME) – targeting environments with limited resources.
+- Java Platform, Standard Edition (Java SE) – targeting workstation environments.
+- Java Platform, Enterprise Edition (Java EE) – targeting large distributed enterprise or Internet environments.

+The classes in the Java APIs are organized into separate groups called packages.
+Each package contains a set of related interfaces, classes, subpackages and exceptions.

+Sun also provided an edition called Personal Java that has been superseded by later, standards-based Java ME configuration-profile pairings.

 ## Execution system
 ### Java JVM and bytecode
 Main articles: [Java (software platform)](https://en.wikipedia.org/wiki/Java_(software_platform)) and [Java virtual machine](https://en.wikipedia.org/wiki/Java_virtual_machine)